unshiftio/url-parse/README.md

 - `url` (`String`): A string representing an absolute or relative URL.
-- `baseURL` (`Object` | `String`): An object or string representing the base URL to use in case `address` is a relative URL.
+- `baseURL` (`Object` | `String`): An object or string representing the base URL to use in case `url` is a relative URL.
 This argument is optional and defaults to [`location`](https://developer.mozilla.org/en-US/docs/Web/API/Location) in the browser.
 - `parser` (`Boolean` | `Function`): This argument is optional and specifies how to parse the query string.
 By default it is `false` so the query string is not parsed.
 If you pass `true` the query string is parsed using the embedded `querystringify` module.
-If you pass a function the query string wull be parsed using this function.
+If you pass a function the query string will be parsed using this function.

-As said above we also support the node.js interface.
-So you can also use the library in this way:
+As said above we also support the Node.js interface so you can also use the library in this way:

 ```js